 As my office cooled after opening a window, I seemed to get longer periods of firing and got up to 80 flashes in a row before the batteries overheated.
 After all, I was firing at full power as soon as they had recycled each time.

-However, this didn’t happen with the other two sets so I put it down to the fact that Lithium batteries are obviously made differently and react more to high usage.
+However, this didn’t happen with the other two sets.
+I put it down to the fact that Lithium batteries are obviously made differently and react more to high usage.

-Because of this, I wanted to check that the other batteries had indeed been depleted so once they had cooled down, I put them back in but only managed a few flashes before they died again., They have now gone into my “reserve PC mouse” box of old AA batteries.
+Because of this, I wanted to check that the other batteries had indeed been depleted.
+Once they had cooled down, I put them back in but only managed a few flashes before they died again., They have now gone into my "reserve PC mouse" box of old AA batteries.

 Lithium batteries are well known for overheating when used in an extreme way such as this.
-It is best not to do what I did and fire continuously at full power until depleted and I suspect that in most cases, photographers do not work this way.
+It is best not to do what I did and fire continuously at full power until depleted.
+I suspect that in most cases, photographers do not work this way.

-For any other piece of equipment other than speedlights, I would think that overheating would not be an issue so I will monitor all my other gadgets that now use lithium batteries and report back as and when.
+For any other piece of equipment other than speedlights, I would think that overheating would not be an issue.
+I will monitor all my other gadgets that now use lithium batteries and report back as and when.

 Other uses for lithium batteries: